algolia/instantsearch-ios/doc/src/getting-started.md

 ### Option 1 - Download Project

 To get started, go ahead and clone this [repo](https://github.com/algolia/instantsearch-swift-examples), and then checkout branch `getting_started_refinement`.
-Go ahead and `pod install`, then run the app and you will see that we have the same app as before, with a Filter button at the top that navigates to your Refinement screen.
+Go ahead and navigate to the `Getting Started Storyboard` project and then run `pod install`.
+Open the workspace project, and then run the app.
+You will see that we have the same app as before, with a Filter button at the top that navigates to your Refinement screen.

 ### Option 2 - Setup New Screen and Navigation